Francydijesi/hackbright_project/README.md

 ## <a name="author"></a>About the author

 Francesca Paoletti graduated from an italian university in Math with a final thesis in "Data Envelopment Analysis", in the operational research field.
 She took a course in "Credit Risk Analysis" at IMI Bank in Italy and in "Business Administration" at UC Berkeley.
-She worked for a number of years as a high schoolmmath teacher and a java back end developer.
+She worked for a number of years as a high school math teacher and a java back end developer.
 She is very passionate about data science.
 For more details see her [linkedin] (https://www.linkedin.com/in/francescapaoletti) profile.